Mount Bromo: Sunrise Hikes to Indonesia’s Iconic Volcano

 With its ethereal beauty and accessible nature, Mount Bromo is one of the most hiked mountains in the world.
 The climb up its deeply furrowed side is made easier by a steep flights of stairs all the way to the top.
 The complete experience of Mount Bromo is thought to begin with witnessing the sunrise from the neighbouring peak of Mount Penanjakan from where one sees the darkness give way to the undulating sands and dark cones that surround Mount Bromo which itself stands wreathed in a sea of clouds, often spewing smoke into the sky.

-Climbing Mount Bromo Indonesia - Overview of the Trail
+Climbing Mount Bromo Indonesia - Climbing Experience & Itinerary

-The trail to the top of Mount Bromo is a steep flight of stairs and can be undertaken by anyone with a fair degree of physical fitness.
+The trail to the top of Mount Bromo is a non-technical climb with a steep flight of stairs and can be undertaken by anyone with a fair degree of physical fitness.